From left to right, Julia Wilkinson, Julie Edlin & KeiShana Coursey

 During this time of early parenting and developing a new business, I trained in massage therapy, Humanistic Neuro-Linguistic Psychology (HNLP), Hypnotherapy, Life Coaching, Adult Education and remain a Master Practitioner.
 Over the years of clinical practice where I often worked with women in their childbirth journey, I was most excited by seeing the change from fear to excitement, from resistance to surrender, from pain to joy and I wanted more.
 From this place I dreamed of facilitating groups of women in their graceful birth experience.

-I am a passionate yogini and lifetime learner therefore have recently completed a 20 year dream to train as a yoga teacher at Contemporary Teacher Training in Auckland, New Zealand.
-When I’m not working I can be found at any spare moment on my yoga mat or teaching at Flow Hot Yoga in Christchurch.
+As a passionate yogini’ and committed lifetime learner, I completed a 20 year dream to train as a yoga teacher (at Contemporary Teacher Training in Auckland, New Zealand), so am often found on my yoga mat, teaching at Flow Hot Yoga in Christchurch or in 1:1 yoga sessions with my clients.

 Over the years I have been surprised and delighted to reveal the depths of the learning available through an ongoing commitment to practising yoga, breath work, meditation and mindfulness; all of which have profoundly transformed the quality of my life and those I live in relationship with.